Uncertainty quantification: Forward propagation

 For non-probabilistic approaches, interval analysis, Fuzzy theory, Possibility theory and evidence theory are among the most widely used.

 The probabilistic approach is considered as the most rigorous approach to uncertainty analysis in engineering design due to its consistency with the theory of decision analysis.
 Its cornerstone is the calculation of probability density functions for sampling statistics.
 This can be performed rigorously for random variables that are obtainable as transformations of Gaussian variables, leading to exact confidence intervals.

 Inverse uncertainty

 Frequentist

 In regression analysis and least squares problems, the standard error of parameter estimates is readily available, which can be expanded into a confidence interval.
+If the goal is uncertainty quantification for future observations, one may use conformal prediction, which circumvents parameter estimation.

 Bayesian

 Several methodologies for inverse uncertainty quantification exist under the Bayesian framework.
 The most complicated direction is to aim at solving problems with both bias correction and parameter calibration.
 The challenges of such problems include not only the influences from model inadequacy and parameter uncertainty, but also the lack of data from both computer simulations and experiments.
 A common situation is that the input settings are not the same over experiments and simulations.
 Another common situation is that parameters derived from experiments are input to simulations.
 For computationally expensive simulations, then often a surrogate model, e.g. a Gaussian process or a Polynomial Chaos Expansion, is necessary, defining an inverse problem for finding the surrogate model that best approximates the simulations.